jacobmealey/ece271/Lab_03/README.md

 -------

 * Do you have comments or suggestions for the lab and course?
-N/A good lab.
-Sorry about the OLEDs, not much can be done about that though.

 * Do you have comments or suggestions for the textbook and lab handouts?
 Any typos or errors?
-Nope, everything seemed in good shape.
-I had some trouble with the boilerplate code for this lab but thats more on me then you.